alldevic/drfx/Readme.md

 # DRFx

 A framework for launching new Django Rest Framework projects quickly.
-Comes with a custom user model, login/logout/signup, social authentication via django-allauth, and more.
+Comes with login/logout/signup, jwt support and more

 ## Features